Home Funeral and Death Care Midwife Training

 near Asheville, North Carolina

 The Center for End of Life Transitions (CEOLT) is proud to offer this three-day workshop on home-based end of life care and celebrations for the journey of dying at Earthaven Ecovillage, hosted by SOIL.

 Cost: $400–$500 sliding scale

 Learn Skills for the End of Life at Earthaven Ecovillage

 Home-based celebrations bring death out of the shadows and into the light of life.
 To care for a family's loved ones by lovingly tending to them in their own homes is a gift and remains an option for those who want to honor this important life transition.
 This three-day workshop provides an intensive introduction to home funerals and death celebrations.
 You will learn the practical, legal, and spiritual necessities for accompanying a family along the journey of dying.

 CEOLT strongly recommends that participants complete their Advanced Care and After Death Care Directives workshop or equivalent training before participating in this class.
-The next opportunity for this workshop is May 12–13 at Great Tree Zen Temple in Alexander, NC.
+This class is being offered through SOIL March 30-31, 2019.